Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-Several sites have awarded Newark as one of the best places to retire in Delaware 2018, 2019 and beyond.
-Best known as home to the University of Delaware, the city has plenty of outdoor and indoor recreation, as well as access to all the amenities.
+Best known as the home to the University of Delaware, Newark has also been awarded one of the best places to retire in Delaware in 2018, 2019, and beyond.
+The city has plenty of outdoor and indoor recreation, as well as access to shopping and dining, and the cultural and intellectual benefits of being a university town.

 Wilmington